The Donau Soja Organisation

 We take part in research and innovation activities which support the development of European soya production

 The development and implementation of the Donau Soja and Europe Soya standards is fundamental to the work of the Donau Soja Organisation.
-They are the foundations upon which sustainable, regional, non-GMO soya production for European-based value chains is based.
+They are the foundations upon which sustainable, regional, non-GM soya production for European-based value chains is based.

 Donau Soja standard and Europe Soya standard: